Appraisals

 www.LiveAuctioneers.com is an excellent (and free) website resource because they track sales of artwork from all major Auction houses.
 You can search their site by artist, past auction sales (the best resource) and you can see items that are coming up at future auctions.
 Auction sales are one of the best tools to determine current values.
 There are other websites that provide similar services (www.AskArt.com, MutualArt.com, Invaluable.com, etc) but they are not free and require subscriptions.

 Value of artwork can be determined the same way.
 Look for a COMPARABLE sale.
 Same artist, same media, same period, same style, same size, and you should have a piece of art about the same price.
-But understand that a Picasso does not equal a Picasso. (see About price below).
+But understand that a Picasso does not equal a Picasso does not equal a Picasso.
+CONDITION, CONDITION, CONDITION, quality, subject, period, etc are variables. (see About price below).

 Information we require: